 From our research, we know that more than one in three workers (35%) have sent an email to the wrong person, while nearly half (46%) have received an email clearly intended for someone else.

 Sending the wrong contract to the wrong client could be highly embarrassing and damage your firm’s reputation.
 So how do you stop it happening?
-How do you minimise email risk and reduce the damage that human error can do?
+How do you minimize email risk and reduce the damage that human error can do?

 Introducing sender verification in the Egress Desktop Client